mikemjm/mikemjm.github.io/_posts/2023-10-22-dockerhole.md

 A QR code should be displayed for "Mike_iPhone"

+If you are unable to use QR codes, client configuration files are saved at the location specified in the docker-compose configuration file for WireGuard.
+In this case it's */home/$USERNAME/docker/wireguard/config*

 #### Notes

 * ### <span style="color:red">An additional setting needs to be changed in Pi-Hole's DNS tab that will allow DNS queries from *all origins*</span>